jezzsantos/saastack/docs/design-principles/0070-persistence.md

 The missing link for most designs is having a suitable unified abstraction of ALL data sources (within a class of data source and within reason).

-> The "within reason" part of this exposes an intentional trade-off that needs to be made.
+> The "within reason" part of this statement exposes an intentional trade-off that needs to be made.
 Do you design for maximum throughput and performance from day one?, or do you optimize for changing your mind and evolving your design over time to match your actual growth trajectory?
 This is a tradeoff that needs to be made before you lay down any patterns in your software because once you get ~6-12 months in your build on the first track, reverting back is daunting for most teams and most businesses, to the point it cannot be done.

 What are these (suitable) abstractions in SaaStack?